-The following example downloads the FastIron 09.0.10a UFI image from the TFTP server at the specified IP address to primary flash memory in the ICX device.
+The following example downloads the FastIron 09.0.10a UFI from the TFTP server at the specified IP address to primary flash memory in the ICX device.

-'''

 OS> copy tftp flash 192.168.10.89 SPR9010aufi.bin primary

-'''

-To configure the IP address, subnet mask, and default gateway for an ICX device in OS mode, use the remote_address and remote_gateway commands and shown in the following example.
+To configure the IP address, subnet mask, and default gateway for an ICX device in OS mode, use the remote\address and remote\gateway commands, as shown in the following example.